 The course of learning the Lord had Taitum on this year was different than my expectations, but in all reality, it was better.
 She learned how to navigate disappointments, how to give her best academically when she felt her worst socially.
 She learned (and is still learning) that her younger sister will always be her best friend and biggest supporter.

-And truth be told, I learned as well.
+And truth be told, I learned much as well.
 I learned that the love of a girl for her horse is immeasurable.
 I re-learned that I can trust all the details of Taitum’s life to the Lord.
 The Lord knew long before I did what Taitum needed.
 Jesus told His disciples, “Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they?”
 (Matt.
 7:26)